ale94mleon/moldrug/docs/source/api.rst

 A molecule must present several properties to be considered a drug.
 Some of the must important are: be potent, reach the biological target (good ADME profile) and be real.
 The last obvious property could be a bottleneck for computer assisted drug design.
-Because we want to optimize several response variables at the same time.These cost functions (with the exception of `CostOnlyVina <https://moldrug.readthedocs.io/en/latest/source/modules/fitness.html#moldrug.fitness.CostOnlyVina>`_) use the concept of `desirability functions <https://www.sciencedirect.com/science/article/pii/S0169743911000797>`__ which optimize several response variables on the hub.
+Because we want to optimize several response variables at the same time.These cost functions (with the exception of :meth:`moldrug.fitness.CostOnlyVina`) use the concept of `desirability functions <https://www.sciencedirect.com/science/article/pii/S0169743911000797>`__ which optimize several response variables on the hub.

 The following are the response variables: